miskhill/Maze-Game/README.md

 # Maze Game
  Early code project from my Codepen.
  Use your mouse.
-Try not to cross the lines to win!!
+Try not to cross the lines to win!!!!